Who We Are

 ResilienceLinks is an initiative of USAID's Center for Resilience to deliver on its priorities for improving and expanding capacity for knowledge sharing, increasing awareness and use of evidence to influence program decisions, and improving collaboration among USAID staff, missions and partners.

-The USAID Bureau for Resilience and Food Security (RFS) leads this initiative and supports ResilienceLinks through the Feed the Future Knowledge, Data, Learning, and Training (KDLT) program, implemented by Bixal and its sub-contractors, The QED Group and Training Resources Group.
+The USAID Bureau for Resilience, Environment, and Food Security (REFS) leads this initiative and supports ResilienceLinks through the Feed the Future Knowledge, Data, Learning, and Training (KDLT) program, implemented by Bixal and its sub-contractors, The Q2 Impact Group and Training Resources Group.

 The ResilienceLinks team curates content relevant to building resilience from across USAID and the larger development community.